Briangel29/git-cheatsheet/README.md

 - `git stash push -a -m 'Temporal data'` saves all the files as a temporal copy.
 - `git stash apply` brings back the latest stash whitout deleting it.
 - `git stash apply stash@{0}` brings back a specific stash whitout deleting it.
-- `git stash pop` brings back the latest stash deleting it in a process.
+- `git stash pop` brings back the latest stash deleting it in the process.
 - `git stash pop stash@{0}` brings back a specific stash deleting it in a process.

 ### Manage branch